 Alice Heminges/Susannah Shakespeare

 Dana is thrilled to be making her Northlight debut and to work with Jessica Thebus once again.
-Chicago credits include The Few (Steep), Rolling (Jackalope), Tell Me What You Remember (Erasing the Distance), Abraham Lincoln Was A F@gg@t (About Face; 2015 Jeff Award nomination for Best Supporting Actress), Hank Williams: The Lost Highway (American Blues; 2014 Equity Jeff for Best Musical), Miss Marx (Strawdog; 2014 Non-Equity Jeff Award for Best New Work – Philip Dawkins), Rabbit (Stage Left), After the Revolution (Next), The Count of Monte Cristo (Lifeline), Bordello (Chicago Dramatists), Dental Society Midwinter Meeting (At Play Productions/Chicago Dramatists) and Baal (TUTA).
-Dana has also understudied at Steppenwolf, Goodman Theatre and Victory Gardens and is a proud graduate of The School at Steppenwolf.
+Chicago credits include The Few (Steep), Rolling (Jackalope), Tell Me What You Remember (Erasing the Distance), Abraham Lincoln Was A F@gg@t (About Face; Jeff Award nomination for Best Supporting Actress), Hank Williams: The Lost Highway (American Blues; Equity Jeff for Best Musical), Miss Marx (Strawdog), Rabbit (Stage Left), After The Revolution (Next), The Count Of Monte Cristo (Lifeline), Baal (TUTA), and This Happy Breed (Timeline).
+Dana has understudied at Steppenwolf, Goodman and Victory Gardens and is a graduate of The School at Steppenwolf.
 She has also appeared on NBC’s Chicago Med and the upcoming POP TV series Hot Date.
 She is represented by Grossman & Jack Talent and as always, thanks Baude for his love and support.

-Ed Knight/Isaac Jagard
+Ed Knight/Isaac Jaggard

-Lauren is the most produced playwrights in America since 2015 topping the list twice including 2019-20.
-She is a two-time winner of the Steinberg/ATCA New Play Award for I and You and The Book of Will, the winner of the Lanford Wilson Award and the Steinberg/ATCA New Play Award, a finalist for the Susan Smith Blackburn Prize and John Gassner Award for Playwriting, and a recipient of the Mellon Foundation’s 3-Year Residency with Marin Theatre Co.
+Lauren has been one of the most produced playwrights in America since 2015 topping the list twice including 2019-20.
+She is a two-time winner of the Steinberg/ATCA New Play Award for I and You and The Book of Will, the winner of the Lanford Wilson Award and the Otis Guernsey New Voices Award, a finalist for the Susan Smith Blackburn Prize and John Gassner Award for Playwriting, and a recipient of the Mellon Foundation’s Residency with Marin Theatre Company.
 She studied Southern Literature and Drama at Emory University, and Dramatic Writing at NYU’s Tisch School where she was a Reynolds Fellow in Social Entrepreneurship.
 She co-authored the Miss Bennet plays with Margot Melcon.
-Her work is published at Playscripts (I and You, Exit, Pursued By A Bear, and Toil And Trouble), Dramatists Play Service (The Revolutionists, The Book of Will, Silent Sky, Bauer, Natural Shocks, The Wickhams, and Miss Bennet) and Samuel French (Emilie).
-She is a proud Dramatists Guild member.
-She is from Atlanta, GA and lives in San Francisco.
-LaurenGunderson.com and @LalaTellsAStory
+Her work is published at Playscripts (I and You, Exit Pursued By A Bear, The Taming, and Toil And Trouble), Dramatists Play Service (The Revolutionists, The Book of Will, Silent Sky, Bauer, Natural Shocks, The Wickhams, and Miss Bennet) and Samuel French (Emilie).
+Her picture book Dr Wonderful: Blast Off to the Moon is available from Two Lions/Amazon.

 Richard and Jacqueline are very happy to be collaborating once again with Northlight, having previously designed Gee’s Bend, Pride and Prejudice, Tuesdays with Morrie, The Mystry of Irma Vep, At Wit’s End, and Over the Tavern.
 Recent designs include: Pygmalion, Northanger Abbey, Love and Information, and The Importance of Being Earnest (Remy Bumppo); Apartment 3A, and Stick Fly (Windy City Playhouse); Nice Work If You Can Get It, Big Fish, and All Shook Up (Theatre at the Center); Richard III (Gift Theatre at Steppenwolf); Mud Sky Blue (Red Orchid); Luck of the Irish and Welcome Home Jenny Sutter (Next); Hank Williams: Lost Highway (American Blues Theatre); Barnum and The Christmas Schooner (Mercury) and Around The World In Eighty Days (Lookingglass).
 They have received many nominations and awards for their design work.
 Jacqueline is an Associate Professor in the Theatre Department at Columbia College Chicago.
 Richard runs the technical theatre program for New Trier High School.